 The date on which a loan was funded or disbursed.

 A fee imposed by a lender to cover certain processing expenses in connection with making a mortgage loan.
 Usually a percentage of the amount loaned (often 1%).
 The origination fee is stated in the form of points.
 One point is 1% of the mortgage amount (e.g., $1,000 on a $100,000 loan).

-Other Principal and interest pertains to amortized payments made on an existing mortgage that will not be paid off at closing, but subordinated to the first lien.
+A mortgage secured against the property that will not be paid off at the closing, but will remain inferior to the first lien.